HOW TO ALIGN SOA based IT SYSTEMS WITH CHANGING BUSINESS STRATEGIES ? - (Part II)

 Figure 3 : A GDBS orchestrates execution of Service Point Activities that are part of a "Business Capability"

-Service point activities that are invoked by the GDBS need also be described in this step.
+Service point activities whose behaviour are invoked by the orchestrator (the GDBS) of a business capability component need also to be described in this step.

 To reduce the volume of graphical specifications on this page, we present description of these activities in the step 3 below.